Published • loading... • Updated

 Former NASCAR champion Kyle Busch settles $8.5M lawsuit against life insurance company

 - On Feb.
-26, Kyle Busch and Samantha Busch reached an out-of-court settlement with Pacific Life Insurance Company, resolving an $8.5 million lawsuit, according to a court filing.
+26, Kyle Busch, two-time NASCAR champion, and Samantha Busch reached an out-of-court settlement with Pacific Life Insurance Company resolving an $8.5 million lawsuit, the court filing shows.

 Insights by Ground AI